orsonteodoro/oiledmachine-overlay/README.md

 #### EPGO/EBOLT profile permissions

 (This section is tentative.
-It still in testing/development.)
+It's still in testing/development.)

 Before using ebolt or epgo some environment variables and user groups must be created for the shared EPGO/EBOLT profile.
 For example the following